DPlabst/NN-MI/README.md

 - u.i.i.d. discrete channel inputs $X_\kappa$ from the BPSK constellation $\mathcal{A} = \lbrace\pm 1\rbrace$
 - real AWGN $N_\kappa$.

 This model often describes magnetic recording channels.
 The program [ex2b_nnmi.py](ex2b_nnmi.py) uses NN-SIC to calculate the achievable rates.
 We compare the results with the exact information rates calculated with the forward-backward algorithm (FBA)[^4].
-The NN-SDD rates are within 0.1 dB of the FBA reference and NN-SIC with $S=4$ steps is very close to the JDD rate.
+The NN-SDD rates are within 0.1 dB of the FBA reference and NN-SIC with $S=4$ stages is very close to the JDD rate.
 The JDD rate can be approached by increasing the number of SIC steps.

 ![Example 2b](png/ex2b.png)